colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 It's also a known fact that human life is finite.
 We value our own time.
 The way how we express this is through machine-like indifference and efficiency.
 Every person has some self-interest involved.
 Sometimes self-interests can align.
 But ultimately, everyone is interested in something that provides value to themselves or enhances their own lives.
 We can see how this self-interest reflects in how we communicate.

-Unless we have immense familiarity (or no familiarity at all but the interaction is a chance no-stakes occurence) with the person at hand, we reductionize ourselves to whatever category society applies to us.
+Unless we have immense familiarity (or no familiarity at all but the interaction is a chance no-stakes occurrence) with the person at hand, we reductionize ourselves to whatever category society applies to us.
 For the majority of us, we derive our value from gainful employment; we associate ourselves with the labels of 'lawyer', 'banker', 'teacher', 'social worker', etc. Human life is finite, and there is a high chance that if you and the other person don't really care about the interaction, that this imperfect reductionized fib is fine.

 ## analog world

-It is a fact that the world is imperfect.
 Everything in the world is analog, yet for us to make any meaning out of it, we have to create digital versions of them.
 Any CS student is familiar with the fact that floating point numbers cannot quite be represented by a computer.
 It is, at best, an estimate.

 Audiophiles no doubt, have noticed a difference between listening to a digital recording of music on a service like Spotify vs. attending a live music concert.
 Photographers have noticed the difference between the actual observance of a thing vs the photograph of it.